-If you have created any interesting patches for the Zoom BFX-708 that you'd like to share, send them to
+If you have created any interesting custom patches for the Zoom BFX-708 that you'd like to share, send them to

 Some background ...

 The Zoom Corporation of Japan (founded in 1983) has a long and illustrious history of providing musicians with high-tech guitar/bass multi-effects units (and more recently recording gear).
 All at very reasonable prices.

 Zoom products feature robust construction and a level of electronic sophistication that has seen even their older products retain substantial resale value.
-In some cases more than a decade after their initial release.
+In some cases nearly two decades after their initial release.

 Broadly speaking, Zoom products are up there with the best of them and are often better value for money.

 Buying a Used Zoom BFX-708

-Aside from some expected cosmetic wear and tear (these are starting to get rather old), there is not a lot that will go wrong with this device.
+Aside from some expected cosmetic wear and tear (they have after all been around for years), there is not a lot that will go wrong with this device.
 For the most part, it is either working or it's not.

 One thing I have noticed though, is that the Input and Output jacks do get 'crackly' as these units age.
-At first I though this was probably just oxidation of the 6mm (1/4") sockets.
+At first I though this was probably just oxidation of the 6mm (1/4") in/out sockets.

 However, after purchasing several GFX and BFX series pedals online, I have found that this is an all too common fault.
 A simple resoldering of all the socket connections to the circuit board will solve the problem.

 If you're not paying more than around AUD $70 to $80, then a BFX-708 is good value.

 I would consider a 'Grab it!' price to be around AUD $50 to $70 (if it includes a power supply and/or shipping), depending on the device's condition of course.